Unboxed-Software/solana-course/content/transfer-fee.md

 ```

 # Lab

-We are going to create a transfer fee configured mint and transfer it between two accounts.
-We are going to collect the fees in a dedicated fee vault account.
+To show off the functionality of the transfer fee extension, we are going to create a transfer fee configured mint.
+Then we'll transfer, collect fees and show the results.

 ### 1. Getting started
 To get started, clone [this repository's](https://github.com/Unboxed-Software/transfer-fee.git) `starter` branch.

 ```bash
 git clone https://github.com/Unboxed-Software/transfer-fee.git
 cd transfer-fee
 git checkout starter
 ```
-### 2. Get familiar with starter code

 The starter code comes with following files:
  - `keypair-helpers.ts`
  - `index.ts`